Φ

 The heart (qalb) as the organ of spiritual perception, capable of being polished or rusted

-→ The field's transparency as the variable determining signal fidelity
+→ The boundary's transparency as the variable determining signal fidelity

 Cognitive Science

-→ The field as a filtering medium that transforms input into expected output
+→ The boundary as the processing surface that transforms input into expected output

 XV.
 Freedom Is Thinking Well

-The Circumpunct Theory of Mind resolves to a single practical instruction: tend your field.
+The Circumpunct Theory of Mind resolves to a single practical instruction: tend your boundary.

-Mind is the space between source and world.
-Every thought is a filter within that space.
+The boundary is the surface between source and center.
+Every thought is a nested circumpunct on that surface.
 Attention feeds the filters it touches.
 Filters accumulate into identity.
-Identity determines what the world can receive from source through you.
+Identity determines what the field can converge through the center.
 Therefore: choose your thoughts with the same care you would choose the lenses for a telescope aimed at the stars.

 Freedom is not the absence of thought.
-It is the presence of discernment — the capacity to recognize which filters serve the light and which distort it, and the discipline to feed the former and starve the latter.
+It is the presence of discernment; the capacity to recognize which filters on the boundary serve the light and which distort it, and the discipline to feed the former and starve the latter.

 The dot does not know itself.
 The circle does not know itself.
-But the space between them — that is where knowing lives.
-That space is mind.
-That space is you.
-Keep it clear.
+But the field converges and emerges through the dot, focused by the circle.
+That space between is mind.
+Keep the boundary clear.

 You are the field.
 Tend it well.